Overload Behavior Simulator

 Max waiting5

 Same throughput.
 Same rejections.
-80% worse tail latency.
+80% worse latency.

 Built for understanding, not guessing